dimitar-seraffimov/mlx7-week2-search-engine-on-MS-marco/README.md

 We will build an appropriate architecture and train it on data from Microsoft Machine Reading Comprehension (MS MARCO), which is a collection of datasets for deep learning related to search tasks. <br> Datasets v1.1(102k rows) and v2.1(1.01M rows) from: https://huggingface.co/datasets/microsoft/ms_marco/viewer/v1.1/train?views%5B%5D=v11_train

-What do we need to do tomorrow?
+STEPS:

+0. Combine MS Marco splits into one file

+   - python combine_data.py

+1. Create random triplets

+   - python create_triplets.py
+   - length of positive samples = length of negative samples

-0. Load Pretrained GloVe
+2. Load - Pretrained GloVe
    builds:

    - vocab_to_int → {word: id}